CE Noia

 Club Esportiu Noia, also known as CE Noia Freixenet for sponsorship reasons, is a professional roller hockey team based in Sant Sadurní d'Anoia, Catalonia.
-Nowadays plays in the OK Liga, the most important division in Spain.
+Nowadays, they play in the OK Liga, the most important division in Spain.

 History

-CE Noia was founded in 1951 as Sección Deportiva Noia and changed its name firstly in 1959 to Ateneo Agrario de Noia and finally in 1992 to its current denomination as Club Esportiu Noia.
+CE Noia was founded in 1951 as Sección Deportiva Noia and changed its name first in 1959 to Ateneo Agrario de Noia and finally in 1992 to its current denomination as Club Esportiu Noia.